TheJanzap/gitlab-time-report/README.md

 ## Installation

-You can download the latest release build from the releases section.
+You can download the latest release build from the [GitLab Releases].
 We currently offer builds for:

 - [Windows (x64)][Windows x86_64]
 - [macOS (Intel-based)][MacOS x86_64]